Doubly Robust Alignment for Large Language Models: Related Works

 \section{Related Works}

 Our work is closely related to reward- and preference-based RLHF algorithms, as well as doubly robust (DR) methods.
 We discuss these related works below.

-\paragraph{Reward-based RLHF.} Reward-based algorithms assume the existence of a latent utility or reward function that determines human preferences, estimate the reward function from the data and apply RL for policy learning.
+\textbf{Reward-based RLHF.} Reward-based algorithms assume the existence of a latent utility or reward function that determines human preferences, estimate the reward function from the data and apply RL for policy learning.
 Recent research has focused on addressing practical challenges such as reward hacking and model-collapse.
 These issues arise due to PPO's sensitivity to reward specification, gradient clipping thresholds, and the tuning parameter controlling Kullback–Leibler (KL)-divergence regularization \citep{engstrom2019implementation,zheng2023secrets,xiao2024algorithmic}.
 Existing approaches to these challenges fall into three categories: (i) The first category focuses on improving the reward learning algorithm to obtain more accurate reward functions \citep{li2023remax,chan2024dense,gao2024designing,liu2024dual,fu2025reward,xiao2025connection,ye2025robust}. (ii) The second category develops better policy learning algorithms using the estimated reward function \citep{wu2024pairwise, zhang2024cppo, shao2024deepseekmath, hu2025reinforce++, liu2025understanding, yu2025dapo,yuan2025vapo}. (iii) The third category is DPO-based, which bypasses reward learning entirely and directly optimizes policies under the BT model assumption \citep{zhao2022calibrating,wang2023beyond,ethayarajh2024kto,song2024preference,tang2024generalized}.
+Recent studies have developed robust variants of DPO to handle pairwise noise where preference labels in the training data may be flipped \citep{chowdhury2024provably, wu2024towards, liang2024ropo}.

 Unlike many of these algorithms, our proposal does not rely on the BT model assumption, and is more robust to the misspecification of reward or reference policy when the BT model holds.